Are you looking for word lists for the parts of speech? Look no further! I've got you covered.

-This list of nouns will give you plenty of examples of nouns!2.
-List of Pronouns
+This list of nouns will give you plenty of examples of nouns!

-See examples of pronouns with this list of pronouns.3.
-List of Verbs
+See examples of pronouns with this list of pronouns.

-On the list of verbs page, you'll see examples of these verbs and learn a little song to help you remember the helping verbs.4.
-Examples of Adjectives
+On the list of verbs page, you'll see examples of verbs, and you'll also learn a little song to help you remember the helping verbs.

-Adjectives are words that describe nouns and pronouns.5.
-List of Adverbs
+By the way, adjectives are words that describe nouns and pronouns.

 If you know Yankee Doodle, it will be easy for you to memorize this little song with prepositions in it.